 The reason why we believe that we are the ones who do the thinking, is only a by-product of the storytelling left-brain interpereter and the self-module.

-Lastly, believing that we can, and we must control our thinking is shown to be mostly harmful rather than helpful.
+Lastly, believing that we can, and we must control our thinking is shown to be mostly harmful rather than helpful for dealing with unwanted thoughts.

 What Can We Do Then?